RaihanOcean/lazycommit/README.md

 Lazycommit now lets you review the generated message, optionally edit it, and then confirm before it is committed.

 - You'll see a menu: Use as-is, Edit, or Cancel
+- If you choose Use as-is, it commits immediately without additional prompts
 - If you choose Edit, you can modify the message; then you'll be asked to confirm the final message before committing

 Example (single commit):